opentok/learning-opentok-web/README.md

     // Connect to the Session
     session.connect(token, function(error) {

       // If the connection is successful, initialize a publisher and publish to the session if (!error) {
         var publisher = OT.initPublisher('publisher', {
           insertMode: 'append',
           width: '100%',
           height: '100%'
         });

         session.publish(publisher);
       } else {
         console.log('There was an error connecting to the session:', error.code, error.message);
       }
     });

-An error object is passed into the completion handler of the connect event when the client fails to connect to the OpenTok session.
+An error object is passed into the completion handler of the connect event if the client fails to connect to the OpenTok session.
 Otherwise, no error object is passed in, indicating that the client connected successfully to the session.